All 2022 Speakers

 Genesee & Wyoming Inc.

-Michael O. Miller was appointed President of G&W's North American operations in October 2018.
-He joined the company as Chief Commercial Officer for North America in September 2010 and was previously General Manager of Norfolk Southern's Modalgistics Supply Chain Solutions, where he improved customers' supply chain efficiencies through rail, transload and intermodal service.
+Michael O. Miller was appointed CEO of Genesee & Wyoming?s North America on September 2023, prior to his current role, Michael served as President of G&W North America for five years, overseeing both commercial and operating functions, and he joined G&W as Chief Commercial Officer in September 2010.
+Before G&W, he managed Norfolk Southern?s Modalgistics supply chain organization, where he improved customers' supply chain efficiencies through rail, transload and intermodal service.
 Prior to that, he served as Vice President of Strategic Development for Derivion Corp and held logistics-related positions with Georgia-Pacific and Roadway Express.
 Mr. Miller holds a bachelor's degree in industrial engineering and a master's in business management from North Carolina State University.

 Presenter Name